robertovg/chat-exercise/README.md

 * [x] Create Login component and basic Auth Components: Register & Login / Application & Logout.
 * [x] Create ChatRoomsSelection component (just allow you to select one of all the Users, if too many people is here we should think in a way to reduce the User to be selected...).
 * [ ] Have subscription working with Users.
 Best information about on [appollohql](https://www.apollographql.com/docs/react/recipes/meteor.html#Server-1)
+* [ ] Instead of "mocking importing" global variables from Meteor (WebApp, Meteor, Accounts), I'll add rule to have globally available.
 * [ ] Create one ChatRoomMessages component (only show if a chat has been selected).
 * [ ] Create one ChatForm component (only show if a chat has been selected, to create the messages).
 * [ ] Be able to update show if the other user is writing.